 Ski Helmet Accessory Options

-There are a few things you might consider before you hit the slopes.
+If you are asking yourself the question “What to buy for a ski trip” there are a few things you might consider before you hit the slopes.

 You might not think to wear sunblock while skiing but if the sun is shining you can get burned.
 The sun reflects right off of the snow and can burn any exposed skin.
 Grab a bottle just in case.
 If it is overcast you will probably be fine.